coral-xyz/anchor/docs/src/cli/commands.md

 ::: tip Note
 Be sure to shutdown any other local validators, otherwise `anchor test` will fail to run.

+If you'd prefer to run the program against your local validator use `anchor test --skip-local-validator`.
 :::

 When running tests we stream program logs to `.anchor/program-logs/<address>.<program-name>.log`